Assetz Capital Review

 How Are Deposits Made?

 Via bank transfer which has become much faster than when I first deposited.
-It took my deposit three days to be credited but now if you make a bank transfer using Faster Payments between standard business hours, you can receive your credit in as quick as one hour.
+It took my deposit three days to be credited but now if you make a bank transfer using Faster Payments between standard business hours, you can receive your credit in as quickly as one hour.

 Does Assetz Capital Offer An Innovative Finance ISA?